Golden 1 Credit Union

 Golden 1 Credit Union (or Golden 1) is a credit union headquartered in Sacramento, California.
-Golden 1 currently serves its members throughout California with more than 70 branches and over 30,000 CO-OP ATMs nationwide.
+Golden 1 is one of the nation's largest credit unions and the second largest credit union in the State of California.
+It currently serves its members throughout California with more than 70 branches, including home loan and financial resource centers, and over 30,000 CO-OP ATMs nationwide.